hpfem/hermes-examples/doc/src/hermes2d/benchmarks-general/layer-boundary.rst

 Boundary Layer (Elliptic)
 -------------------------

-This example is a singularly perturbed problem with known exact solution that exhibits a thin boundary layer The reader can use it to perform various experiments with adaptivity.
+This example is a singularly perturbed problem with known exact Solution<double> that exhibits a thin boundary layer The reader can use it to perform various experiments with adaptivity.
 The sample numerical results presented below imply that: